pitrho/docker-redis/README.md

 This image support passing additional arguments to redis-server.
 To do this, set the environment variable EXRTA_OPTS to any additional arguments.
-For example, if you want to override the entire configuration file, simply mount a volume to the image (e.g mount at /confg) containing the config file, and set EXTRAT_OPTS to the new path.
+For example, if you want to set a password for redis, you could run the image as follows:

-    docker run -d -p 6739:6739 -v /local/path/redis.conf:/config/redis.conf -e EXTRAT_OPTS=/config/redis.conf pitrho/redis
+    docker run -d -p 6739:6739 -v /local/path/redis.conf:/config/redis.conf -e EXTRAT_OPTS=--requirepass new_password

+### Overriding the standard configuration file

+To override the entire configuration file, simply mount a volume to the image at path `/etc/redis/redis.conf`.

+### Running redis under a different account

+By default, redis runs under the `redis` user account.
+If you need to run it under a different user (e.g root), set environment variable `REDIS_RUN_USER` to the new account name.

 ## Database data and volumes